Karaahmetli, Erdemli: History

-The village was probably founded by a Turkmen tribe in the Middle Ages, and the name of the village refers to the founder of the village.
-But the vicinity of the village is full of early Byzantine religious ruins, and the village may be described as an open-air museum.
-Especially the ruins of a 5th- or 6th-century church now called Emirzeli is an important example of Byzantine architecture.
+The village was probably founded by a Turkmen tribe in the Middle Ages.
+The name of the village refers to the founder of the village.
+In the vicinity of the village, many early Byzantine religious ruins can be found, and the village may be described as an open-air museum.
+Especially the ruins of a 5th- or 6th-century church (now called Emirzeli) is an important example of Byzantine architecture.

 Economy

 Animal husbandry, which once constituted the major economic sector of the village, is on the decline.
 The main agricultural crops are tomato, cucumber, olive and some fruits.
 Although the village hosts valuable archeological sites, at the moment, tourism plays no part in the village's economy.